 STEP 1 – SORT

 We began by going through each piece of clothing and sorting them into the five categories outlined above.
 Clothing in Category 3 (Clothes that both girls have outgrown) were further sorted into the following categories: Donate, Consign, and Keepsakes.

 Clothes that were in great shape (no rips, stains, tears) and currently in season were packed up and taken to a local consignment store.
 The out-of-season items designated for consignment sale were set aside in the basement, ready to be taken to the store when the proper season arrived.
 The remaining outgrown items were taken to Goodwill for donation.
 FYI, my client made a few hundred dollars consigning these outgrown items…Cha Ching!
 The client allowed herself to keep one large plastic bin of “keepsake” clothing items that held special meaning for her.
 This bin was placed in the attic for long-term storage.

-Next, clothing that currently fit the girls (Categories 1 and 2) was hung back in their respective closets or placed into the dresser drawers.
+Next, clothing items that currently fit the girls (Categories 1 and 2) were hung back in their respective closets or placed into the dresser drawers.
 That left us with Category 4 and 5 clothing.